saucelabs/sauce-docs/docs/dev/api/connect.md

 description: Retrieve information about or close your Sauce Connect tunnels.
 ---

+import Tabs from '@theme/Tabs';
+import TabItem from '@theme/TabItem';

-Use the Sauce Connect REST API methods to monitor and clean up your active proxy tunnels.
+Use the Sauce Connect API methods to monitor and clean up your active proxy tunnels.

 To download Sauce Connect, see [Sauce Connect Installation](secure-connections/sauce-connect/installation.md).

+Refer to [Getting Started](/dev/api) for Authentication and Server information.

-## Get Tunnels for a User
+### Get Tunnels for a User

 <details><summary><span className="api get">GET</span> <code>/rest/v1/&#123;username&#125;/tunnels</code></summary>
 <p/>